 - Final Thoughts

 Pre-built gaming PCs usually come with Windows installed.
-Older models come with Windows 10, while newer ones have Windows 11.
-You only need to install Windows yourself if you’re building your own PC.
+Older models come with 10, while newer ones have 11.
+You only need to install it if you’re building your own PC.

-Including how to decide which operating system is best for your gaming computer, how to upgrade to the newest Windows from older versions, and how to install Windows yourself.
+Including how to decide which operating system is best for your gaming computer, how to upgrade to the newest Windows from older versions, and how to install it yourself.

-If you’re buying a pre-built PC from a manufacturer, it will usually have an operating system already installed.
+If you’re buying a pre-built PC from a manufacturer, it usually has an installed operating system.
 You can check what software a PC has in the product description on its product page.

 The same goes for custom-built PCs if you order them from a professional.
 They typically install Windows, but as a customer, you have a say in what operating system you want and what version you’d prefer.